lxfhfut/TrajNet/README.md

 # TrajNet

-This repository contains the code for TrajNet, a model designed for classifying cell behavior in intravital microscopy data as set out in Cell Behavior Video Classification Challenge (CBVCC).
+This repository contains the code for TrajNet, a model designed for classifying cell behavior in intravital microscopy data as set out in Cell Behavior Video Classification Challenge ([CBVCC](https://www.immunemap.org/index.php/challenges-menu/cbvcc)).
 It offers an integrated pipeline that performs cell segmentation, tracks cell movement over time, and classifies different types of cellular behaviors.
+Please star if you find this repository useful.
+Thank you!
 ## Installation

 ### Prerequisites